 How To Make It

-6. For firmer, scoop able ice cream, transfer to a freezer-safe container, and freeze for anywhere from 2 hours to overnight.
+- For firmer, scoop-able ice cream, transfer to a freezer-safe container, and freeze for anywhere from 2 hours to overnight.

+Tip!
 Keep in mind that anytime after 3 or 4 hours the ice cream will be VERY hard straight out of the freezer.
-So just let it hang out on the kitchen counter for a bit, maybe 20 to 30 minutes depending on exactly how long it was in the freezer.
+So just let it hang out on the kitchen counter for a bit, maybe 20 minutes or so, depending on exactly how long it was in the freezer.

 FAQs, Tips, and Substitutions

-Nope, we're using the actual chickpeas in this recipe, not the chickpea cooking liquid called aquafaba.
+No, this recipe uses the actual chickpeas, not the chickpea liquid called aquafaba.

 Tahini is another nut-free option that tastes great with chocolate.
 Or if you're okay with nuts, feel free to use almond, cashew, or peanut butter.